acg/alangrow.com/content/blog/qmail-with-letsencrypt-ssl-cert.html.md

 /var/lib/qmail/bin/update_tmprsadh
 ```

-Our patched `qmail` expects a combined public cert + chain + private key at `/var/lib/qmail/control/servercert.pem`.
+Our patched `qmail` expects a combined public cert + chain + private key at:

+    /var/lib/qmail/control/servercert.pem

 Since Let's Encrypt rotates your cert every 60-90 days, we can't just cat some files into place and forget about it.
 We need to regenerate `qmail-smtpd`'s cert and bounce the service whenever rotation happens.

 Fortunately Let's Encrypt has renewal hooks.
 Put the following in a `+x` file at the location on line 2: